5. The Fate of the Furious (2017)

 3. Fast & Furious 6 (2013)

 When Han was revealed to be alive in Fast Five, Fast and Furious was thrown into the air, with Tokyo Drift taking its spot later in the universe’s timeline and Han therefore still being alive.
-Its follow-up, Fast & Furious 6, was in many respects his movie, director Justin Lin paying the character (whom he helped to form in Tokyo Drift) the biggest tribute he could in what was to be the director’s last franchise entry as director before F9, released in 2021.
+Its follow-up, Fast & Furious 6, was in many respects his movie, director Justin Lin paying the character (whom he helped to form in Tokyo Drift) the biggest tribute he could.

 Remembered mostly for a spectacular airplane chase and crash scene in which Vin Diesel and Dwayne Johnson finally teamed up, Fast & Furious 6 was a movie all about the spectacle of modern action set pieces and CGI, but it was the final act in which Jason Statham would be revealed as the killer of Han in a loop-back to Tokyo Drift that would give this film its emotional kick and leave thousands of people begging for more.